 5. Ducts used where fire dampers are not suitable (passive)

 Passive ducts are used to provide a natural area flow.
 In many instances they do not contain fire dampers where maintenance and testing could be problematic.
 Such ducts need to be classified to EN 13501-3 and tested to EN 1366-1.
 Passive ducts do not have a mechanical element.
-In the event of a fire, no air movement is driven in the ducts, and so the ductwork does not require insulation.
+In the event of a fire, no air movement is driven in the ducts, and so the ductwork may not require insulation.
 Where a passive duct traverses an EI wall, the fire designer may require the duct to maintain the I (Insulation) performance of the wall, and may need the duct insulated.

 Of special attention are areas where fire ductwork is used and it crosses a protected route or lobby.
 The element of the duct crossing these areas must have the integrity from EN 13501-3 and also insulation.
 This is to offer protection to those using these areas in the event of a fire.

 Historically, we didn’t give much attention to the need for insulation properties.
 However, as our understanding of fire risk has developed, insulation is seen as critical in preventing secondary fires during an incident.
 The standards and particularly the classification reports EN 13501-4 and EN 13501-3 have defined the system as being critical.
 The combination of ducts and insulation in tests, have revealed the importance of both elements contributing to providing the EI S classifications (E = Integrity, I = Insulation, S = leakage).

 Lindab Thor Duct ® has been tested extensively with uninsulated and insulated solutions.
 This ensures a safe solution for every fire scenario.
 As our industry evolves, we will continue to channel this knowledge to our clients, and test and prove the full suite of Lindab Thor Duct ® products to ensure our clients are getting the safest, most compliant solutions available.